 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies and procedures may deteriorate.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

 A material weakness is a control deficiency, or combination of control deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
 The following material weakness has been identified and included in management's assessment: In its assessment as of December 31, 2004, management identified as a material weakness that there was not an effective review of the inputs into the Company's models for estimating deferred policy acquisition costs and deferred sales inducements and the lack of formal documentation surrounding the Company's review of its deferred policy acquisition costs and deferred sales inducements, its unlocking analysis and the related assumptions and estimates used in connection with these items.
-As a result of this material weakness in internal control, during the fourth quarter of 2004 the Company recorded an immaterial adjustment to its deferred policy acquisition costs and deferred sales inducements assets as of December 31, 2004, and to the related consolidated statements of income for amortization of deferred policy acquisition costs and interest credited to account balances for the year ended December 31, 2004.
-The effects on prior quarterly and annual consolidated financial statements of the Company were not material.
+As a result of this material weakness in internal control, during the fourth quarter of 2004 the Company recorded an adjustment to its deferred policy acquisition costs and deferred sales inducements assets as of December 31, 2004, and for the related amortization of deferred policy acquisition costs and interest credited to account balances.
 This material weakness was considered in determining the nature, timing, and extent of audit tests applied in our audit of the 2004 consolidated financial statements, and this report does not affect our report dated March 11, 2005, which expressed an unqualified opinion on those consolidated financial statements.